blossom-babs/remote-global/contributing.md

 git commit -m "descriptive message"
 ```

-7. Push your changes to your repository(origin)
+7. Push your changes to your repository and make a pull request:

 ```bash
 git push origin <branch-name>